Henry McLeish

-Henry Baird McLeish (born 15 June 1948) is a Scottish politician, author, academic and former footballer who served as First Minister of Scotland and Leader of the Labour Party in Scotland from 2000 to 2001.
-He was Member of Parliament (MP) for Central Fife from 1987 to 2001 and Member of the Scottish Parliament (MSP) for the equivalent seat from 1999 to 2003.
+Henry Baird McLeish (born 15 June 1948) is a Scottish politician, author, academic and former professional footballer who served as First Minister of Scotland from 2000 to 2001.
+With a term of 1 year, 12 days, he is the shortest serving holder of that office.
+He served as the Leader of the Labour Party in Scotland from 2000 to 2001.